add0794/add0794.github.io/projects.md

 permalink: /projects
 ---

-# Excel
+# No-code Tools

-## Data Analysis
+## Excel

 ### Space Missions Project

 A rich dataset from [Next Space Flight](https://nextspaceflight.com) offers valuable insights into the history of space missions, including information on organizations, launch dates, and costs.
-As part of the 100 Days of Code Bootcamp on Udemy, I explored this dataset to answer key questions:
+As part of the 100 Days of Code Bootcamp on Udemy, I explored this dataset *using Excel (!)* to answer key questions:

 - **Top Launchers**: Who launched the most missions in any given year?
 - **Cost Trends**: How has the cost of a space mission varied over time?